 Table 7.
-Sustained yield calculation in the A Adamaoua province (Pouna & Belinga 2001)
+Sustained yield calculation in the Adamaoua province (Pouna & Belinga 2001)

-(N) (D) (H) ® (Ys) Exploitable stems Population density (stems/ha) Sustained yield per tree (kg) Rate of recovery (years) Sustained Yield (tons/year) Tchabal Mbabo 833 8.22 (5.45 .
-11.57) 55 10 493.6 (at the lowest estimate) Tchabal Gang Daba 29 0.99 (0.41 .
-1.57) 55 10 8.8 (at the lowest estimate)
+(N) Exploitable stems (D) Population density (stems/ha) (H) Sustained yield per tree (kg) Rate of recovery (years) (Ys) Sustained Yield (tons/year) Tchabal Mbabo 833 8.22 (5.45 - 11.57) 55 10 493.6 (at the lowest estimate) Tchabal Gang Daba 29 0.99 (0.41 - 1.57) 55 10 8.8 (at the lowest estimate)

 For the both provinces, a wide range was extremely observed between the lowest estimate and the highest estimate, illustrating the lack of information on the size of the population (3.5-7.2 stems/ha in Mount Cameroon, 0.41-1.57 in Tchabal Gang Daba and 5.45-11 for Tchabal Mbabo), the sustained yield per tree and the rate of recovery of harvested trees.
-The ed on inventory data from 1992, which have already nkum cit.
-Ewusi et al. 1996) for being biased towards us giving over-estimates of the average population density over the licence area.
+The calculation for Mt-Cameroon was based on inventory data from 1992, which have already been criticised (Cunningham and Mbenkum cit.
+Ewusi et al. 1996) for being biased towards the areas rich in Prunus africana thus giving over-estimates of the average population density over the licence area.
 Moreover, up to 50% have been reported to be dying or already dead, due to previous over-exploitation.
 Large scale felling by illegal exploiters has also taken place in extensive areas (Ewusi et al. 1996).